Ikomia-dev/IkomiaApi/doc/source/plugin_io.rst

             dataset.data = my_dataset_loader_func()

 .. note::
-    You will find other dataset loaders in the Ikomia Marketplace.
+    You will find other dataset loaders in Ikomia HUB.
 You can also consult our GitHub repository to find implementation details (dataset_wgisd for example).

 Filesystem path